 NHTSA reports that driver distraction was a factor in six percent of fatal large truck crashes from 2014 to 2016, 16% of which was related to cell phone use.
 Other major factors associated with commercial trucks and their drivers found in a large study conducted by FMCSA and NHTSA include:

-One of the most challenging aspects of a truck accident case is that one may easily involve multiple defendants.
+One of the most challenging aspects of a truck collision case is that one may easily involve multiple defendants.
 A truck accident could implicate the driver, the trucking company, a distributor, a maintenance technician, or a combination of these parties.

 The parties involved in a trucking accident will want to conduct a thorough investigation of the event, but physical evidence may not last long at the accident scene once the police and emergency crews start clearing the site and restoring the flow of traffic.

 Vehicle computer data from all vehicles involved can help pinpoint crash times and driver actions leading up to the crash, and this evidence may help establish liability for the accident.
-Ultimately, the victim, another driver, any entity in the supply chain of the truck and its shipment, or a combination of these parties could bear liability for a trucking accident in Colorado.
+Ultimately, the accident victim, another driver, any entity in the supply chain of the truck and its shipment, or a combination of these parties could bear liability for a trucking accident in Colorado.

 When a defective motor vehicle or motor vehicle part causes an accident, the manufacturer of the defective item will be liable for any resulting claims from the victims.
 In a product liability claim, the plaintiff must prove the product in question was defective and the sole cause of the plaintiff’s claimed damages.